pdjr-n2k/ROM106/README.md

 ### Hardware

-Each output channel drives a bistable SPDT relay: this has the dual benefit of preserving relay states in the event of bus failure and of minimising the power consumed by relay operation.
+Each output channel drives a bistable SPDT relay: the use of a latching relay has the dual benefit of preserving relay states in the event of bus failure and of minimising the power consumed by relay operation.

 Each relay presents zero-volt CO, NC and NO connections through a PCB mounted terminal block rated for switching 5A at 220VAC or